jamf/aftermath/Readme.md

 If deploying from an MDM solution, deploy a PPPC configuration profile with the Terminal given full disk access.
 You can then push a policy to deploy and trigger aftermath.

-## Release
+## Releases
-There is an Aftermath.pkg available under [Release](https://github.com/jamf/aftermath/releases).
+There is an Aftermath.pkg available under [Releases](https://github.com/jamf/aftermath/releases).
 This pkg is signed and notarized.
 It will install the aftermath binary at `/usr/local/bin/`.
 This would be the ideal way to deploy via MDM.
 Since this is installed in `bin`, you can then run aftermath like
 ```bash
 sudo aftermath [option1] [option2]
 ```